liyongqi67/ChID/README.md

 start to train the model on dataset.pkl, and the parameters will be saved in model_save folder<br/>
 will obtain the submission.csv

+### 4 NCF based Model<br/>
+run python3 dataprocessing.py<br/>
+run python3 getw2v.py<br/>
+run python3 train.py<br/>
+start to train the model on dataset.pkl, and the parameters will be saved in model_save folder<br/>
+will obtain the submission.csv

 ## Results